 The Internet of Things is regarded one of the main driving forces of the ongoing Digital Revolution, and for good reason.

 There are plenty of ways that IoT can improve the lives of ordinary people, such as through lighting automation, smart home appliances, and improved security systems.
 At the industrial level, IoT can significantly improve company performance, reduce costs, and make the workplace safer.
-Therefore, Industrial Internet of Things solutions are applied across vastly different settings: from healthcare to mining.
+Therefore, Enterprise IoT solutions are applied across vastly different settings: from healthcare to mining.
 Consequently, as more companies deploy the IoT ecosystem in their Enterprises, more access points are created for hackers to expoit.
 According to IoT Analytics, the number of connected devices is expected to reach 27.1 billion by 2025.

 Considering such a large number of devices, it may seem unlikely that your own system would be attacked by hackers.
 Cybercriminals, however, do not choose their prey randomly: they usually target the most insecure systems.
 As a result, if you don’t take effective actions to protect your network, connections, and devices, an attack is inevitable.
 The statistics don’t lie: a staggering 50% to 60% of organizations admitted that they’ve suffered from a cyber-attack in the last few years.
 Sounds like a lot, right?
 Most of these attacks also reportedly disrupted major business operations.
 One prime example is the terrible case of the Colonial Pipeline, which in 2021 became infamous around the world.
 For five days, all system pipelines were down because of that ransomware attack.

 In reality, attackers' motivations vary ⎯ from stealing a company’s money to discrediting the brand's image in the market.
 Some effects of cyberattacks include:

 - cargo loss/delays